sjwaight/AzureLinks/README.md

 # Azure Community Links
 Useful links relating to [Microsoft Azure](https://azure.microsoft.com/).
-Mixture of official and community-nominated (:sparkles:) content.
+Mixture of official and community-nominated/created (:sparkles:) content.

 Something missing or broken?
 Submit a PR with your change!
 No commercial pitches please!